 Roon ‘nuclei’ devices come in ‘Nucleus’ and ‘Nucleus+’ shapes, at $1399 and $2499, respectively.
 Differing in the processing power for small or large libraries and the numbers of endpoints used.
 Essentially they are based on Linux operating Intel NUC mini headless (without monitor) computers, now in a new face-lifted Roon case, operating as Core and secondly with endpoint USB output, if need be.
 On call is a USB input to attach a USB music containing drive, ethernet for network hookedness too of course, and to the DAC is where the other USB slot wings itself.
 Buy a solid state drive and fit it yourself, which doesn’t come included, both models will then double as a storage server too.
 Again use Roon Remote for control.

 Installing Roon ROCK on a NUC can be a faff if you are not PC patient, hence Nuclei appeal.
 Each to own on VFM, because if you are computer savvy and can install ROCK yourself, an Intel NUC and case with solid state drive can be purchased more cheaply.
-Essentially a computer peripheral with different pricing, and used as a Core will, arguably, have no sonic character given network only credentials.
+Essentially a computer peripheral with wildly different pricing, and used as a Core will, arguably, have no sonic character given network only credentials.
 However if you are after an off the shelf Roon Core solution, have the cash and no time, then why not a Nucleus with the confidence of a Roon optimised product to boot?
 To me Nucleus is not value for money, given the price disparity to the NUC, but if you are time poor and cash rich, then maybe different for you!

 File Formats and Resolutions